jfrancis71/ros2_brickpi3/README.md

 Note, the user account that you use for this install should be a member of the dialout group (in order to access /dev/spidev... to control the BrickPi3 hardware interface)

 I suggest for following the installation steps to have the BrickPi3 running off an external power supply (rather than relying on battery power).

+The below instructions are for a RoboStack ROS2 humble install (for convenience).
+However, there is no dependency on RoboStack, any valid ROS2 Humble install should work.

 Follow the [RoboStack](https://robostack.github.io/GettingStarted.html) installation instructions to install ROS2